-Lack of Icons for 2012 and 2013: Putting more emphasis on the event as a whole instead of one single character or a horrible mistake that gives the Orlando event nothing unique to differentiate itself from the licensed property focused Hollywood event?
+Lack of Icons for 2012, 2013, and 2014.
+Putting more emphasis on the event as a whole instead of one single character, or a horrible mistake that gives the Orlando event nothing unique to differentiate itself from the licensed-property-focused Hollywood event?

-The use of intellectual properties like films and TV shows to make houses and scarezones is probably the largest Base Breaker in the entire event.
-Some want to see their favorite horror films get made into haunted houses, while others want to see Art & Design stretch their creative muscles and turn out brilliant original houses, and still others don't care and want good houses no matter what they're based on.
+The use of intellectual properties like films and TV shows to make houses and scarezones is probably the largest controversy in the entire event.
+Some want to see their favorite horror films get made into haunted houses, others want to see Art & Design stretch their creative muscles and turn out brilliant original houses, and still others don't care and want good houses no matter what they're based on.

 Crazy Awesome: Any of the icons and characters who are legitimately insane and popular, like The Director, Jack, and the Shadybrook inmates.

 Creepy Awesome: The Icons elicit this reaction when they're not eliciting screams.

 Dork Age: Some feel that the event entered one around 2012-2014 due to the increased focus on licensed properties (especially The Walking Dead) and lack of icons in favor of "having the event represent itself" (which usually translated to a heavy emphasis on TWD in the marketing).
 With the 25th anniversary featuring the return of many popular characters, a more generous ratio of licensed to original content, and TWD being kept to one house, said Dork Age might have ended.